gfhd0054/XD_hifi_proto/UserTest.md

 #### High-level reflections:

 What did you overall learn from the user testing experience?
+1. The UI is somewhat intuitive, but some parts are not delicate.
+In particular, there were many shortcomings in terms of user autonomy such as "absence of Submit button at pop-quiz".
+2. It is necessary to clarify the replay timestamp function.

 What would you do differently for better results and insights?

 ## Studio Reflections
 User1